Types of projects, reports to be filled out, types of project meetings to be held, project management methodologies, and much more!

-Risk analysis and management is key to project management.
+Risk analysis and management are key parameters into project management.
 Risks must be analysed and kept under control so as to not cause serious damage to a project.
 Risks are reported at least monthly and usually come out after a risk review meeting.
 This report includes a risk profile of the project and how you are managing or intend to manage the risks.
 Here, we explain how to do a Risk Management Plan.

 - Board/Executive Reports:

-Each report must be written bearing in mind the audience to which it will go out.
+Each report must be written bearing in mind the audience to which it will reach.
 For project board reports, a high level of detail should be maintained about the project.
-Different types of project organisation reports follow a different format to their documents, but all are very detailed.
+Different types of project organisation reports follow a different format for their documents, but all are always very detailed.
 This can help in the sense that board members can pinpoint certain problem areas that they can help with.
-The more know the more chance of success.
+However, the more the know-how, the more the chance of success.
 It should be in a format that is easily readable and easy to follow.

 - Resource Reports:

-Essentially, it is a resource report in itself identifying who is doing what with what resources and within what timeframe.
+Essentially, a resource report itself helps in identifying who is doing what with what resources and within what timeframe.
 It helps to ensure you have no resource clashes and makes the project more efficient as a whole.
 This type of report is arguably one of the most useful for project managers.

 Types of Meetings